marano/blog/_posts/2014-01-22-how-do-i-test-a-application_controller-on-a-rails-app.markdown

 end
 {% endhighlight %}

-First we create a controller using the block `controller`, with this we can create a anonymous controller that it is like a regular controller inherited from `ApplicationController`.
+First we create a controller using the block `controller`, with this we can create an anonymous controller that behaves like a regular controller inherited from `ApplicationController`.
 In this controller we create a single action that assigns `@current_user` with the value of `current_user`.

-Now we cant test this `index` action as we test all regular actions, on a rails app, no need to `send` we only test the value of `@current_user`.
+Now we can test `index` action the way we test all regular actions.
+We don't need the `send` method.
+We just need to test the value of `@current_user` only.

 ### The user\_signed\_in?

-The same way we create a `index` action, we can create a `new` action.
-The anonymous controller have all the resource routes, so you got a `ActionController::RoutingError` if you try a custom route on this controller.
+The same way we create an `index` action, we can create a `new` action.
+The anonymous controller have all the resource routes.
+If you try a custom route on this controller you get an `ActionController::RoutingError`.

 {% highlight ruby linenos %}
 describe ApplicationController do